Partitioning a Polygon Into Small Pieces: Computing the interior pieces

-Since the total length if the non-trivial boundary intervals is $O(n)$ and we split them into fragments of length $\delta>0$, there are likewise $O(n)$ fragment endpoints on the boundaries of the non-trivial fields.
-In a non-trivial field $F$ with $n'$ corners, we can compute the shortest path tree from the special point $p$ in $O(n')$ time~\cite{DBLP:journals/algorithmica/GuibasHLST87} and then construct the subfields in $F$ in the same time.
+Since the total length of the non-trivial boundary intervals is $O(n)$ and we split them into fragments of length $\delta>0$, there are likewise $O(n)$ fragment endpoints on the boundaries of the non-trivial fields.
+In a non-trivial field $F$ with $n'$ corners, we can compute the shortest paths from the special point $p$ in $O(n')$ time~\cite{DBLP:journals/algorithmica/GuibasHLST87} and then construct the subfields in $F$ in the same time.
 We can therefore construct all subfields in $O(n)$ time. \end{proof}